LaurentDumont/ns-cheatsheet/docs/ccna.md

 * Stateless autoconfiguration - SLAAC.
 * Hosts will generate their own ip addresses from information received during the RA - RS process.
 RA messages will contain the subnet prefix and the prefix length.
 The host will then create it's own IP address adding it's own interface identifier at the end.

 #### IPv6 - Duplicate Address Detection - DAD ####

 Prevents duplicate addresses from being used on the network.
 1. The host will send an NS (with the source address all :: - 128 zeros - unspecified ipv6 address) to the address it wants to use to FF02::1 (All IPV6 nodes)
 2. If it gets a response, it means that a host is already using that address.

+#### IPv6 Packet Header ####

+* Version : Set to 6
+* Traffic class : Replaces "Type of Service".
+Allow level of importance with QOS.
+* Flow Label: NEW FIELD - Allow traffic priorities and categorization.
+Works with QOS and Traffic Class.
+* Payload Length: Total length of packet
+* Hop Limit : Like the TTL field of IPv4.
+Each hope decreases the counter by 1.
+* Next Header : Equivalent to the Protocol field.
+* Source Address : Source Address of the packet
+* Destination Address : Destination Address of the packet